 Parashat Shemot teaches us a fundamental lesson in how the world works.
 No matter a person’s lineage, natural ability or talent.
 Even if you have a Divine command and Hashem speaking to you.
 That is still not enough to succeed.

 In our society, we suffer an illness.
-We assume that just because we have, a degree, achieved a good mark and/ or went to a good school, that we are qualified for the big job.
+We assume that just because we have, a degree, achieved a good mark and/ or went to a good school, we are qualified for the big job.

 I enjoy reading biographies and autobiographies about famous people, from all spheres of life, sport, business, politics and religion.
 There is a common theme that flows through all of these books.